bkatiemills/capacitive_touch/README.md

 5. Next, plug your microcontroller into your laptop with a USB cable.
 In the Arduino IDE, navigate *Tools -> Board -> Teensy (for Arduino IDE 2.0.4 or later) -> Teensy 2.0*
 6. Also in the Arduino IDE, click on *Tools -> Port*, and select the port under *teensy ports*; there should only be one, and it should be labeled (Teensy 2.0).
+7. At this point, your microcontroller is connected to your computer, and your Arduino IDE knows how to compile code in a way that it will understand.
+Copy the contents of [this tbd file] to the editor on the right hand side of the Arduino IDE, and click the rightward-pointing arrow near the top left to compile the code and send it to your Arduino.
+8. Finally, in the Arduino IDE, navigate *Tools -> Serial Monitor*.
+The serial monitor is where you can see your microcontroller sending messages back to your laptop; we'll use this feedback to understand the behavior of our capacitive touch sensor in what follows.